 Because of Titan's complex nature, multi-disciplinary groups formed around four science "themes": surface characterization, interior structure, atmospheric properties, and magnetospheric interactions.
 With interest in Titan so high, throughout the entire science team, several Principal Investigators and/or Team Leaders chose to be the Titan representative to TOST rather than designating a representative from their teams, which proved to be managerially challenging.
-We also had one instrument team where most of the Co-I's were specifically dedicated to Titan, so there was the challenge of considerable numbers of TOST representatives from a single instrument (RADAR).
-In response, TOST created the "core" TOST group: one speaking representative per instrument and the Titan interdisciplinary scientists.
-Core TOST was used when nominal negotiations within regular TOST were unable to come to consensus.
+We also had one instrument team (RADAR) where most of the Co-l's were specifically dedicated to Titan, so there was the challenge of considerable numbers of TOST representatives from that single instrument.
+In response, TOST created the "core" TOST group: one speaking representative per instrument, and the Titan interdisciplinary scientists.
+Core TOST was used when nominal negotiations within the regular TOST were unable to come to consensus.
 If the core TOST group was unable to come to consensus, then the decision was bumped up to the Project Scientist.
-This happened only twice in all of prime mission: T20 (RADAR vs VIMS) and T38 (UVIS vs INMS).
-In both of those cases, dual plans were created for each flyby until the beginning of detailed sequence production when a final decision was made (maintaining dual timelines created significant extra work and was used only rarely).
+This happened only twice in all of prime mission: the T20 (RADAR vs VIMS) and T38 (UVIS vs INMS) flybys.
+In both of those cases, dual plans were created for each flyby until the beginning of detailed sequence production when a final decision was made.
+Maintaining dual timelines for this length of time was a significant increase in effort and was therefore used only rarely.

-The TOST group recognized early on that Titan observations would be tricky.
-Therefore, unlike other Target Working Teams (TWTs) and Orbit Science Team (OST), instrument teams chose to send sequence implementation experts to Titan integration meetings.
-Five out of the seven instruments who dominated our "prime" pointing timeline sent implementers to every TOST telecon (CIRS, ISS, INMS, RSS and RADAR).
+The TOST group recognized early on that Titan observations would be especially tricky to convert from science intent to actual implemented observation.
+Therefore, unlike other working groups, many instrument teams chose to send sequence implementation experts to Titan integration meetings so that the implementers understood the science intent, and could identify and avoid "unimplementable" observations.
+Five out of the seven instruments who dominated the "prime" pointing timeline sent implementers to every TOST telecon (CIRS, ISS, INMS, RSS and RADAR).